SDV-Plurimedia/laravel-endpoint/README.md

 /api/v1/topics?sort=-slug,name
 ```

-### Inclusions
+### Includes

-update your transformer to add your inclusions rules, according to fractal docs (http://fractal.thephpleague.com/transformers/)
+Update your transformer to add your include rules, according to fractal docs (http://fractal.thephpleague.com/transformers/)

-then you can include related models on your calls
+Then you can include related models on your calls

 ```
-/api/v1/topics?include=elements,columns
+/api/v1/topics?include=posts,posts.author
 ```

 ## License